Excurs1ons/PrismaEngine/README.md

 [![Build Prisma Engine](https://github.com/Excurs1ons/PrismaEngine/actions/workflows/build.yml/badge.svg)](https://github.com/Excurs1ons/PrismaEngine/actions/workflows/build.yml)

-Prisma Engine is a modern cross-platform game engine designed for lightweight/high-performance game development.
-The engine features a modular architecture, supports Windows and Android platforms, with plans to extend to more platforms.
+Prisma Engine is a personal learning project through which the author is learning the basics of game engine development.
+As a beginner's work, the project inevitably has shortcomings and errors, but every step is part of the learning process.
+The engine attempts to implement some basic features and supports Windows and Android platforms.

 English | [简体中文](docs/README_zh.md)

-## 🚀 Core Features

-### 🎯 Cross-Platform Support
+## 🎯 Project Goals

+### 📚 Learning Objectives
+- Learn the basics of game engine development through practice
+- Understand fundamental concepts of graphics rendering, resource management, and system architecture
+- Explore the basic workflow of cross-platform development

+### 🔧 Attempted Features
+- **Cross-Platform Support**: Attempting to support Windows and Android platforms
-- **Windows**: Native DirectX 12 support for optimal performance
+- **Rendering Backend**: Trying to implement DirectX 12 and Vulkan rendering support
-- **Android**: Complete mobile platform support based on Vulkan graphics API
-- **Future Plans**: Linux, macOS and other platform support

-### 🎮 Pluggable Backend System
-- **Render Backend**: Support for DirectX 12, Vulkan, SDL3 with runtime switching
-- **Input Backend**: Support for Win32, SDL3, DirectInput input systems
+- **Input System**: Basic input handling functionality
-- **Audio Backend**: Support for XAudio2, SDL3 audio rendering engines
+- **Audio System**: Simple audio playback functionality
-- **Unified Interface**: Abstract backend interface design for easy extension

-### 🎮 Rendering System
-- **Multi-Backend Rendering**: DirectX 12, Vulkan, SDL3 with runtime switching
-- **Modern Graphics Features**: Multi-threaded rendering, Bindless textures, Instancing
-- **Advanced Features**: Async compute, Hardware ray tracing, Tile-based rendering
-- **Real-time Rendering**: Dynamic lighting, shadows, and post-processing effects

-### 🔧 Engine Architecture
-- **Component System**: Based on ECS (Entity-Component-System) architecture
-- **Modular Design**: Pluggable subsystems for easy extension and maintenance
-- **Resource Management**: Smart resource loading, caching and lifecycle management
+- **Resource Management**: Basic resource loading and management mechanisms

-- **Audio System**: Multi-backend audio rendering with WAV format support
+### ⚠️ Notes
+- This is a learning project, and code quality and architecture design may not be perfect
+- Feature implementations may contain bugs and performance issues
+- Suggestions and guidance are welcome to help the author improve and learn

 ## 📋 System Requirements